Mu2e/codetools/README.md

 You can point the UPS repo at an arbitrary directory using the -d option but the other four directory names are hard coded.

-The default behaviour is to abort if the KinKal directory already exists; it will overwrite existing files in build_profile, build_debug and artexternals/KinKal.
+The default behaviour is to abort if the KinKal directory already exists; it will overwrite existing files in kinkal_profile, kinkal_debug and artexternals/KinKal.

 ## Fixmes, Todos and questions